With more than 100,000 people in the hospital with Covid-19 in the US, this August is worse than last, expert says

-Covid-19 hospitalizations have been on the rise in the US for about seven weeks -- since early July.
-They've nearly tripled in the past month and have grown by 10% in the past week alone.

-With 48.3% of the US still not fully vaccinated, cases are on the rise once again, and with them has come strain on hospitals struggling to treat the wave of incoming patients.
+With 48.3% of the US still not fully vaccinated, hospitals are straining to keep up with incoming patients as cases rise.

-Florida has been hit particularly hard with the worst per capita rate in the country -- about 80 hospitalizations per 100,000 people -- followed by Alabama, Mississippi, Georgia and Louisiana, each with more than 55 hospitalizations per 100,000 people, according to HHS data.
+Florida has been hit particularly hard, with the worst per capita Covid-19 hospitalization rate in the country -- about 80 per 100,000 people.
+That's followed by Alabama, Mississippi, Georgia and Louisiana, each with more than 55 hospitalizations per 100,000 people, according to HHS data.

 In New Mexico, the acting secretary of health, Dr. David Scrase, said if nothing changes, the state is on track to reach crisis standards of care within the next week to accommodate the continued rise in cases.

-Scrase said Covid-19 intensive care hospitalizations have risen so quickly, officials are having trouble creating accurate charts to illustrate it.
+Covid-19 intensive care hospitalizations have risen so quickly, officials are having trouble creating accurate charts to illustrate it, Scrase said.

 "Because we're at over 100% capacity, these beds are filled before we get time to make the map," he said.